-- 8.6.1 If there are any suspicious passenger on board showing such symptoms as fever, fatigue or dry cough, an arrangement should be made to sit him/her in the Isolation area. - 8.6.2 Once the cabin is found to have been contaminated with blood, secretions, excretions, vomit and other liquids, it should be disinfected instantly following the specific procedures in 6.2 Aircraft Concurrent Disinfection under Article 6 Handling of In-flight Medical Emergency Events. - 8.6.3 For other considerations, please refer to the relevant description in Article 7 Handling of In-flight Medical Emergency Events.
+8.6.1 If there are any suspicious passenger on board showing such symptoms as fever, fatigue or dry cough, an arrangement should be made to sit him/her in the quarantine area.

+8.6.2 Once the cabin is found to have been contaminated with blood, secretions, excretions, vomit and other liquids, it should be disinfected instantly following the specific procedures in

+7.2 - Aircraft Concurrent Disinfection under Article 7 - Handling of In-flight Medical Emergency Events.

+8.6.3 For other considerations, please refer to the relevant description in Article 7 - Handling of In-flight Medical Emergency Events.